Lee Da-hae

-Lee Da-hae is well known for being fluent in Korean, Japanese, English and Chinese, earning her huge popularity in China.
+Lee Da-hae is well known for being fluent in Korean, English and Chinese, earning her huge popularity in China.
 She is the first Korean actress to speak her lines in Mandarin, displaying her linguistic skills in Chinese dramas.

 Early life

 Lee Da-hae, or known by her birth name as Byun Da-hye, was born in Seoul, South Korea on April 19, 1984.
 When she was in the fifth grade, Lee and her family moved to Sydney, Australia.
 Throughout her adolescence, she performed traditional Korean dance in various festivals, and was known as the "Korean Dancer Girl" at school.
-Her years of living abroad and studying in Australia made her become fluent in English and Chinese.
+Her years of living abroad and studying in Australia made her fluent in English.
 In her junior year at Burwood Girls High School, Lee and her mother moved back to Seoul to pursue an acting career after winning a pageant while on leave of school.
 She now lives with her mother in Seoul while her father and her older brother still reside in Sydney.